-We regard a child's home address to be where he or she sleeps for the majority of the school week (Monday to Friday).
-We may ask to see official documentation, such as a child benefit book or medical card if there are reasons why a child does not live at his or her parent's address.
+We regard to a child's home address to be where he or she sleeps for the majority of the school week (Monday to Friday).
+We may ask to see official documentation if there are reasons why a child does not live at his or her parent's address.
 For example, if he or she is resident with a grandparent, this needs to be made clear on the application form.
-If such arrangements are not declared or a relative's address is used on the application, we may consider that a false declaration has been made, and withdraw the offer of a place.
+If such arrangements are not declared or a relative's address is used on the application, we may consider that a false declaration has been made and withdraw the offer of a place.
 Childcare arrangements are not sufficient reason for listing another address.